Ruslanmalai/stanford_cs231n_2019_my_solutions/README.md

-# stanford_cs231n_2019_my_solutions
+# CS231n: Convolutional Neural Networks for Visual Recogntition

- My solutions for the assignments of the Stanford's course on convolutional neural networks
+To be written...